5.1 Imaging Overview

 5.1.3 Signal-To-Noise Ratios

 In Chapter 14 we present, for each imaging mode, plots of exposure time versus magnitude to achieve a desired signal-to-noise ratio.
-These plots, which are referenced in the individual imaging mode sections that follow, are useful for getting an idea of the exposure time you need to accomplish your scientific objectives.
+These plots, which are referenced in the individual imaging mode sections that follow, are useful for getting an idea of the exposure time one would need to accomplish one's scientific objectives.
 More detailed estimates can be made either by using the sensitivities given in Chapter 14 or by using the STIS Imaging Exposure Time Calculator (ETC).

 5.1.4 Saturation